puzzle/gitlab-ci-cd-training/content/en/docs/07/build_image.md

 -->

 Did you see the required variables inside the script?
-Also add the following variables to the variables block:
+Also add the following variables to a variables block in the new **build_image** job:

 * IMAGE_HOST: 'quay.io'
 * IMAGE_REPOSITORY: 'puzzle'